This is a guest post by Sergey Ivanov, Founder & VP at FAS | Fintech Advisory Services.

 FAS is a global and fully decentralized advisory ecosystem that bridges blockchain and fintech experts from Asia, Europe, North America, and Latin America with SMEs willing to evolve in those domains.

-The latest trend in the crypto space is Non-Fungible Tokens (NFTs) which displayed almost 400% growth in February 2021 compared to the previous month, amounting to $342 million tokens sold.
+The latest trend in the crypto space is Non-Fungible Tokens (NFTs).
+They displayed almost 400% growth in February 2021 compared to the previous month, amounting to $342 million tokens sold.
 The term “fungible” is usually used in economics, meaning that some assets are interchangeable and essentially the same in value.
 For example, one would not generally care if they received $100 in one bill or in 5 twenty dollar bills.
 Or you wouldn’t care which block bitcoins you would receive originate from as they are interchangeable and are the same in value.

 Nevertheless, Colored Coins gave rise to the overall idea behind use cases of NFTs creating a strong groundwork to the NFTs we know today.